 Her Zen and Art of Floral Design

 Koko's journey has enabled her to embrace her own style and vision of floral design.
 Her flower design style is underpinned by Japanese values of grace and natural beauty melded with European colors and texture.
 Her floral designs are innovative and artistic.
-Sometimes she will only use one type of flower, be it, but she harmoniously structures it in new forms to awe and inspire (see Koko's portfolios).
-Koko knows that customers have their vision for their custom wedding flower arrangements or special event flowers.
-As a florist she prides herself on the best care and service to bring their unique floral vision to life.
+Sometimes she will only use one type of flower, but she harmoniously structures it in new forms to awe and inspire.

 After Koko did numerous weddings and events, her current focus is on assisting floral designers to build skills and knowledge to create beautiful bouquets with confidence and efficency.